18 New Travel Trends For 2025

 This happened in Alaska and Hawaii post-pandemic when rental vehicles were all booked out.
 Rustic Pathways used its local connections to get vans with locally trained drivers.

-Many parents also appreciate having professional staff take care of the travel planning for their teens.
+Many parents appreciate having professional staff take care of the travel planning for their teens.
 One parent said it best in her post-travel review:

 “Our kids had the time of their lives and made some wonderful new friendships on their Costa Rica trip!
-Rustic Pathways took the planning and the worry out of the equation and the kids were able to focus on exploring this amazing country.” – Jennifer
+Rustic Pathways took the planning and the worry out of the equation and the kids were able to focus on exploring this amazing country.”

-Travel Trend #10: Solo travel will see a boom.
+#11: Solo travel will see a boom

 It’s also a common occurrence in student travel programs.
 The majority of Rustic Pathways students travel alone.
 But they quickly meet new friends during their journeys.
 Plus, they gain confidence, as they embrace the travel experience and discover how rewarding the journey is.

-Travel Trend #11: Group travel will also grow.
+#12: Group travel will also grow

 It may seem like a contradiction, but group travel is also on the rise.
 And 2025 should see further growth in the area.
 When people aren’t traveling alone, they’re making more efforts to gather a group for their travels.